-- Verify that Command Server is running on all nodes in the cluster.
-Select Services on the Administrative Tools menu and verify that the Veritas Command Server shows that it is started. - On the node on which you run the wizard, select Services on the Administrative Tools menu and verify that the Veritas High Availability Engine service is running.
+Verify that Command Server is running on all nodes in the cluster.
+Select Services on the Administrative Tools menu and verify that the Veritas Command

+• On the node on which you run the wizard, select Services on the Administrative Tools menu and verify that the Veritas High Availability Engine service is running.